What Language is This? Ask Your Tokenizer

 We propose a generative modeling approach for the LID task using the \unilm framework.
 In short, we define language-conditional distributions $\model^{\lang}$ by learning unigram distribution parameters for each language $\lang$, albeit with a shared vocabulary across languages.
 We then compute language label probabilities, as in \cref{eq:bayes}, applying the Bayes' decision rule to ultimately assign the language label.

 \paragraph{Language-Conditional Distribution Estimation.} Let $\vocab$ be the vocabulary of a base tokenizer.\footnote{This does not need to be a \unilm tokenizer.
-Any tokenizer that uses a fixed vocabulary can be used.} We fix $\vocab$ as our shared-across-languages vocabulary, but assume there exists, for each language $\lang$, a distinct unigram distribution $\unigramdistlang$ over $\vocab$. \clara{Is it confusing that we sometimes use 'per-language' and sometimes 'language-conditional'? \response{tiago} So far, I think it's ok. } Given a corpus $\corpus^\lang$ consisting of strings from language $\lang$, we then learn each of these distributions' parameters $\unigramdistlang$ using the EM procedure described in \cref{sec:learning-params}.\footnote{We initialize each $\unigramdistlang$ as the uniform distribution.}\clara{it might be the case that for this problem, we're guaranteed to find the global optimum.
+Any tokenizer that uses a fixed vocabulary can be used.} We fix $\vocab$ as our shared-across-languages vocabulary, but assume there exists, for each language $\lang$, a distinct unigram distribution $\unigramdistlang$ over $\vocab$. \clara{Is it confusing that we sometimes use 'per-language' and sometimes 'language-conditional'? \response{tiago} So far, I think it's ok. } Given a corpus $\corpus^\lang$ consisting of strings from language $\lang$, we then learn each of these distributions' parameters $\unigramdistlang$ using the EM procedure described in \cref{sec:learning-params}.\clara{it might be the case that for this problem, we're guaranteed to find the global optimum.
 Look into that... \response{tiago} Because it's a `simple' distribution? \response{clara}{I guess it would be because of the properties of the objective}} In other terms, similarly to as in standard \unilm, we compute an approximate maximum likelihood estimate by maximizing the observed-data log-likelihood, albeit on only a subset of the data: